SuperOfficeDocs/superoffice-docs/docs/ui/web-application/getting-started/dcf.md

 ## Superoffice.DCFWeb.DLL

 This assembly provides the base definitions for the page builder framework.
-Unfortunately, it does not provide the page builder framework itself - that is still tied to SIX.web.
+Unfortunately, it does not provide the page builder framework itself - that is still tied to CRM.web.

 The most useful things here are: